icis4/yat/trunk/ALAZ/!-Packages/2009-04-29 - Version 2.0/AsyncSocketServerAndClient-ReadMeAndModifications.txt

  > Repository
  > Project settings
  > Additional exception handling in source code
- > Minor modifications to the behaviour of the source code
+ > Modifications to the behaviour of the source code

 The following contents of the original distribution were not added to the YAT respoitory:
  "\ALAZ\*.cache"